 Haydn Voyages: Music at the Maritime

-Concerts aboard this National Historic Landmark, docked in downtown San Diego next to Star of India, explore the evolution of the string quartet through the lens of Joseph Haydn’s quartet cycle.
-The programming sets his works alongside those of master composers from our own era and stretching back to his musical ancestors.
+The programming and performances by this accomplished young foursome set his works alongside those of master composers from our own era and stretching back to Haydn’s musical ancestors.
 As the father of the string quartet and one of history's most innovative composers, Haydn is an ideal guide to this exploration of some of the most powerful, creative music ever written.

 All concerts are Sundays at 2:30 pm.
 Each creative program will include informative and entertaining commentary between selections from noted UC Santa Barbara musicologist Derek Katz.

 We open the eighth season of our Haydn Voyages series with an exploration of past and present, early and late.
 The first half of this concert features two Haydn quartets: one from his opus 9 set, which he considered his first mature group of string quartets, and one of his masterpieces written a quarter century later.
 Tomeka Reid (recent MacArthur Fellow) is one of the most exciting voices writing today, and Mendelssohn’s exuberant D Major Quartet closes this show with a bang!

 May’s program journeys through places and times far and wide, from Haydn’s Vienna and London to Milhaud’s Europe, Caroline Shaw’s musical depiction of the grounds of Washington DC’s Dumbarton Oaks and Max Vinetz’s work inspired by a cross-country journey.
 Max was also a prize winner in our 2021 Quarantine Composition Competition, and we’re proud to share his work in his native San Diego.